MarketplaceUX/mow/concepts/blocks.md

 ----------
 <a name="domore"></a><h2 style="padding-top: 120px; margin-top: -120px;">Do More Block</h2>

-Do More blocks contain non-catalog content that helps people do more with their Marketplace experience or with their broader Mozilla experience.
+Do More blocks contain content and interactions that help people do more with their Marketplace experience or with their broader Mozilla experience.

 **Issues**